OpenNews/srccon/tickets.md

 **Here's what you need to know about getting a SRCCON ticket:**

 * Tickets will cost $195.
-* Registration for the lottery is open May 18 till noon Eastern on May 24.
+* Registration for the lottery is open May 18 until noon Eastern on May 24.
 * You will be notified of your status in the lottery (selected or not) by 5pm Eastern on May 25.
 * If selected, you will have until 5pm Eastern on May 27 to buy your ticket.
 * Each person selected will be able to buy one ticket.